oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 - reads CSAF Documents and interprets them according to the semantics defined in section [3](#schema-elements) and [5](#additional-conventions).
 - satisfies those normative requirements in section [2.4](#extensions), [3](#schema-elements), [5](#additional-conventions) and
   [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF Consumers.
-- satisfies those normative requirements in section [2.4](#extensions) that are designated as applying to CSAF Tools.
+- satisfies those normative requirements in sections [2.4](#extensions) and [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF Tools.

 ### 9.1.11 Conformance Clause 11: CSAF Viewer <a id='conformance-clause-11-csaf-viewer'></a>